 Meet the Radio Exe News Team...

-Anna worked at the BBC for 13 years before joining Radio Exe – firstly at BBC Somerset, then at BBC Radio Devon.
-She mainly worked as a producer on the Breakfast shows at both stations.
+Anna worked at the BBC for 13 years before joining Radio Exe – initially at BBC Somerset, then at BBC Radio Devon.
+She worked mainly as a producer on the Breakfast Show at both stations.

 She’s a farmer’s daughter from Somerset but moved to Devon 8 years ago when she met her husband.
 She now lives in Exeter with her 2 daughters.
 Anna LOVES living in the city with everything it has to offer, but also escaping to the coast and moors.

 As well as reading the news, Anna also hosts 'Devon Review' every Sunday afternoon.